8688Add/luci-app-ssr-plus-xsm1997/README.md

 There are some differencies between this repo and upstream:

 + Add support of kumasocks.
-+ Block UDP connection to 443 port by default (mainly QUIC protocol).
-When UDP proxy is enabled, it will bring remarkable speed-up to Apps like Youtube which prefer QUIC protocol.
-(In China only)
 + Add support of IPv6 proxy (only TCP).
 Your router need work on IPv6 NAT mode when using this feature.